 The District may change the budget throughout the year by transferring appropriations between levels of control and by adopting supplemental budgets as authorized by Oregon Revised Statues.
 Unexpected additional resources may be added to the budget through the use of a supplemental budget.
 A supplemental budget requires public hearings, publication in newspapers and approval by the District Board.
 Disbursement appropriations may not be legally over-expended except in the case of grant receipts that could not be reasonably estimated at the time the budget was adopted, and for debt service on new debt issues during the budget year.
 Management may transfer budget amounts between individual line items within the object group, but cannot make changes to the object groups themselves, which is the legal level of control.

-The District's Board of Directors did make changes to the current year's budget by accepting various grants and presented resolutions for these changes.
+The District's Board of Directors made changes to the current year's budget through the resolution process.